S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_initial_setup.md

  related GPG key then authors of this project will treat this as an acceptance to including your code within the main/master code branch under the same license as it operates under currently.
-In short this acts as a "waiver" of your legal claim/obligation to contributed code at the same levels as original authors such that authors and future users may make use of your code contributions without fear of violating licensing agreements already outlined in this project's `Licenses/` directory.
-In future pull requests and mergers you may excluded repeating the waver and instead just focus on being concise with updating `Summery:` & `Support code contribution link(s):` fields.
+In short this acts as a "waiver" of your legal claim/obligation to contributed work at the same levels as original authors such that this project's authors and future users may make use of your contributions without fear of violating licensing agreements already outlined in this project's `Licenses/` directory.

+ > In future pull requests and mergers you may excluded repeating the waver and instead just focus on being concise with updating `Summery:` & `Support code contribution link(s):` fields.

 ## Example of author's contact info writing steps.